WojciechCendrzak/blog/src/content/rxjs-redux-observable-redux-toolkit-part-3-scenarios.md

 Finally, all responses array is mapped to urls array that **setPhotos** action require.

-## 5. Emitting more than one action from epic
+## 5. Emitting more than one action

 Up to now, all our epic emits one action as a result of one action incoming.
 But what if we want to emit more than one action?